ga-wdi-lessons/js-higher-order-functions/readme.md

 }
 ```

-We can write a function that takes care of this looping and array building boiler plate:
+We can write a function that takes care of this looping and array building boilerplate...

 ```js
 function map (array, fn) {